FranciscoCardoso913/FranciscoCardoso913/README.md

 #### :scroll: About me

 - 📖 Studying Informatics and Computer Engineering at FEUP, Porto
-- :mortar_board: Currently on the 3rd year of my bachelor degree
+- :mortar_board: Currently on the 1st year of my Masters degree
 - 💻 Interested in software engineering, web development, and cybersecurity

 #### :office: Internships